Rohilla: Following the Battle of Panipat in 1761

 Afterwards, the Rohillas were attacked by the neighbouring kingdom of Oudh led by the Nawab Shuja-ud-Daula and his principal sardars, Basant Ali Khan, Mahbub Ali Khan, and Sayyid Ali Khan.
 The Nawab also received assistance from an East India Company force under the command of Colonel Alexander Champion.
 Hafiz Rehmat was joined by the Indian Pathans of Farrukhabad in the Doab and the Rajput yeomanry.
 This conflict is known as the Rohilla War.
 When Hafiz Rahmat Khan Barech was killed, in April 1774, Rohilla resistance crumbled, and Rohilkhand was annexed by the kingdom of Oudh.
 Shuja-ud-Daulah spread his troops to murder, plunder and commit every on the peasantry.
 The Rohillas under Faizullah Khan, Ahmad Khan Bakhshi, Ahmad Khan-i-Saman, the son of Fath Khan-i-saman retired to the hills at Lal Dang and started a guerrilla war to avenge their defeat.
 Warren Hastings' role in the conflict was publicized during his impeachment.

-From 1774 to 1799, the region was administered by Khwaja Almas Khan, a Jat Muslim convert from Hoshiarpur, Punjab, as representative of the Awadh (Kingdom of Oudh) rulers.
+From 1774 to 1799, the region was administered by Khwaja Almas Khan, a Jat Muslim eunuch convert from Hoshiarpur, Punjab, as representative of the Awadh (Kingdom of Oudh) rulers.
 This period was particularly tough for the Rohillas, as Almas Khan made every effort to violently extract wealth from the inhabitants.
 Almas Khan carved out a principality and possessed a considerable army like the Nawab.
 In 1799, the British East India Company annexed the territory, and started to pay a pension to the family of Hafiz Rahmat Khan.